How To Feed A Loon

 • Discard any rendered grease from the pan and wipe clean with a paper towel.

 • In a small bowl, gently beat one egg.
-Heat ½ tbsp butter in the skillet over medium heat.
+Heat ½ tablespoon butter in the skillet over medium heat.
 Add the egg and slightly swirl the pan to distribute the egg all over.
 The egg will start to set.
 Sprinkle with salt, pepper, and chives (if using).
 Use a spatula or fork to push some of the edges of the eggs inwards as it cooks, and tilt the pan to let the uncooked egg on top to fill the edges.
 Cook until eggs are fully cooked and no longer 'wet.'
 Remove from heat and carefully use a spatula to fold the omelet in half, and then fold again to quarter.
 Set aside and repeat this process with remaining eggs.
 Tent cooked eggs with foil to keep warm.

 • Meanwhile, briefly warm the biscuits in the microwave.